faizan-ed/flex-assignment/README.md

 # Approach
 I decided to go with BigQuery because Flex is already utilizing it as part of their GCP adoption.

 A traditional normalized data model creates multiple tables.
-This creates a more "clean" and efficient data model because it saves on redundant tables.
+This creates a more "clean" and efficient data model because it saves on redundant data.
 However, it would require multiple `JOIN`s and foreign keys would be less performant and more complex to query in BigQuery.

 **Performance**: